Photographic History of Table Mountain

 Egypt, and the southwest United States.

-The 'field' station at Montezuma, Chile in the early 1920s.
+The 'field station' at Montezuma, Chile in the early 1920s.

-The above two 'field'
+The above mentioned 'field

-stations were significant to the eventual development of the new
+stations' are significant to the eventual development of the facility at Table Mountain.
+The

 site at Montezuma had been the SAO's most useful and prolific data